Nonviolence: Principled

-Mahatma Gandhi promotes principled nonviolence.
 The nonviolence approach involves accepting that violence is wrong and nonviolence is the best ethical response to any conflict.
-The followers of this nonviolent approach believe in human harmony and a moral rejection of violence and coercion.
+The followers of this approach believe in human harmony and a moral rejection of violence and coercion.
 They accept the total commitment to nonviolence and encourage those who want to use nonviolent actions to reject all forms of violence and coercion.
 Principled nonviolence has a religious or ideological basis.
 This type of nonviolence aims to change the opponent's heart and mind by showing love to them rather than hatred, partnering with the opponents to bring about social change by ending all violence and social injustices, and seeking a solution whereby all parties win.
 The techniques they use include persuasion while trying to avoid coercion, and they accept that suffering is part of the means to transform themselves and others.

 For many, practicing nonviolence goes deeper than abstaining from violent behavior or words.
 It means overriding the impulse to be hateful and holding love for everyone, even those with whom one strongly disagrees.
 In this view, because violence is learned, it is necessary to unlearn violence by practicing love and compassion at every possible opportunity.
 For some, the commitment to non-violence entails a belief in restorative or transformative justice, an abolition of the death penalty and other harsh punishments.
 This may involve the necessity of caring for those who are violent.

 Nonviolence, for many, involves a respect and reverence for all sentient, and perhaps even non-sentient, beings.
 This might include abolitionism against animals as property, the practice of not eating animal products or by-products (vegetarianism or veganism), spiritual practices of non-harm to all beings, and caring for the rights of all beings.
 Mahatma Gandhi, James Bevel, and other nonviolent proponents advocated vegetarianism as part of their nonviolent philosophy.
 Buddhists extend this respect for life to animals and plants, while Jainism extend this respect for life to animals, plants and even small organisms such as insects.
 The classical Indian text of the Tirukkuṛaḷ, which is believed to be of Hindu or Jain origin, decrees ahimsa and moral vegetarianism as the most fundamental of all personal virtues.
 These ideas can also be found in Western mystical and Neoplatonic traditions.

+In modern times, several scholars have endeavored to clarify the theoretical intellectual foundations for principled nonviolence and the manner in which such principles might be implemented in practical terms.
+Included among them are Kevin P. Clements and Robert L. Holmes.

+Mahatma Gandhi was one of the most well-known advocates for and practitioners of principled nonviolence.